Dust devil: Hazards

 Dust devils typically do not cause injuries, but rare, severe dust devils have caused damage and even deaths in the past.
-One such dust devil struck the Coconino County Fairgrounds in Flagstaff, Arizona, on September 14, 2000, causing extensive damage to several temporary tents, stands and booths, as well as some permanent fairgrounds structures.
+One such dust devil struck the Coconino County Fairgrounds in Flagstaff, Arizona, on 14 September 2000, causing extensive damage to several temporary tents, stands and booths, as well as some permanent fairgrounds structures.
 Several injuries were reported, but there were no fatalities.
-Based on the degree of damage left behind, it is estimated that the dust devil produced winds as high as 75 mph (120 km/h), which is equivalent to an EF0 tornado.
-On May 19, 2003, a dust devil lifted the roof off a two-story building in Lebanon, Maine, causing it to collapse and kill a man inside.
-On June 18, 2008, a woman near Casper, Wyoming was killed when a dust devil caused a small scorer's shed at a youth baseball field to flip on top of her.
+Based on the degree of damage left behind, it is estimated that the dust devil produced winds as high as 75 mph, which is equivalent to an EF0 tornado.
+On 19 May 2003, a dust devil lifted the roof off a two-story building in Lebanon, Maine, causing it to collapse and kill a man inside.
+On 18 June 2008, a woman near Casper, Wyoming was killed when a dust devil caused a small scorer's shed at a youth baseball field to flip on top of her.
 She had been trying to shelter from the dust devil by going behind the shed.
-At East El Paso, Texas in 2010, three children in an inflatable jump house were picked up by a dust devil and lifted over 10 feet (3 m), travelling over a fence and landing in a backyard three houses away.
+At East El Paso, Texas in 2010, three children in an inflatable jump house were picked up by a dust devil and lifted over 10 ft, travelling over a fence and landing in a backyard three houses away.
 In Commerce City, Colorado in 2018, a powerful dust devil hurtled two porta-potties into the air; no one was injured.
 In 2019, a large dust devil in Yucheng county, Henan province, China killed 2 children and injured 18 children and 2 adults when an inflatable jump house was lifted into the air.